matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

 - 📘 Improving my C++ skills.
-- 💼 Working on Vertex AI Search at Google.
+- 💼 Working on Agentspace at Google.
 - 🏫 Preparing for UC San Diego.

 ## Languages, Frameworks, and Technologies